yakimka/picodi/README.md

     # -> port is: <coroutine object get_db_port at 0x1037741a0>
 ```

-However, if your dependency is declared with a `GlobalScope` like `SingletonScope`,
+However, if your dependency is declared with a `ManualScope` like `SingletonScope`,
 you can use `init_dependencies` on startup to resolve dependencies and then use cached values,
 even in sync functions.
 Regular async functions will still need to be used only in async contexts.